Did you know that physical factors account for 90% of erectile dysfunction cases?

 Most men experience occasional difficulties in maintaining or achieving an erection.
 However, erectile dysfunction arises when these rare occasions happen more regularly and affect your ability to have satisfactory sex.

-In this post, we will explore what defines ED and how to receive the treatment you need.
+In this post, we will explore what defines erectile dysfunction and how to receive the treatment you need.

 What Is Erectile Dysfunction?